 Since our inception, we have not generated any significant revenues from our operations and have funded our operations through the sale of our equity securities (approximately \$8,000,000) and debt securities (approximately \$10,000,000).
 The implementation of our business plan, as discussed in "Business", will require the receipt of sufficient equity and/or debt financing to purchase necessary equipment, technology and materials, fund our research and development efforts, retire our outstanding debt and otherwise fund our operations.
-If we are able to complete this offering, we anticipate that the estimated net proceeds of \$8,800,000 from this offering will fund our operations until October 2016 (assuming that the underwriter does not exercise its over-allotment option to purchase additional shares and/or Class A Warrants and/or Class B Warrants, we do not receive any revenues from operations, we do not receive any additional financing and our remaining debt is not converted into equity) and should permit us to conduct a significant portion of our initial clinical trial with regard to our Disc/Spine Program, as further discussed in "Business".
-We anticipate that we will require between \$20,000,000 in additional funding to complete our clinical trials with regard to our Disc/Spine Program.
-We will also require a substantial amount of sudditional funding if we determine to establish a manufacturing operation with regard to our Disc/Spine Program (as opposed to utilizing a third party manufacturer) and to implement our other programs discussed in "Business", including our metabolic ThermoStem Program.
+The offering is being made on a "best efforts" basis.
+Accordingly, we will be able to utilize all subscription proceeds without the requirement that a minimum amount of proceeds be received.
+If we are able to complete this offering in full, we anticipate that the estimated net proceeds of \$3,600,000 from this offering (assuming that no underwriter or brokerage commissions are paid in connection with this offering) will fund our operations until February 2016 (assuming we do not receive any revenues from operations, we do not receive any additional financing and our remaining debt is not converted into equity).
+We anticipate that, following this offering (assuming the sale of all of the shares and warrants offered by this prospectus), we will require between \$5,000,000 and \$6,000,000 in additional financing to commence and complete a Phase 2 clinical trial with regard to our Disc/Spine Program.
+We anticipate that we will require between \$20,000,000 and \$30,000,000 in further additional funding to complete our clinical trials with regard to our Disc/Spine Program.
+We will also require a substantial amount of additional funding if we determine to establish a manufacturing operation with regard to our Disc/Spine Program (as opposed to utilizing a third party manufacturer) and to implement our other programs discussed in "Business", including our metabolic ThermoStem Program.
 No assurance can be given that the anticipated amounts of required funding are correct or that we will be able to accomplish our goals within the timeframes projected.
 In addition, no assurance can be given that we will be able to obtain any required financing on commercially reasonable terms or otherwise.
+In the event we do not obtain the financing required for the above purposes, we may have to curtail our development, marketing and promotional activities, which would have a material adverse effect on our business, financial condition and results of operations, and ultimately we could be forced to discontinue our operations and liquidate.
+See "Risk Factors - Risks Related to This Offering, Our Common Stock and Our Warrants - There is no minimum number of shares and warrants that must be sold and no assurance that the proceeds from the sale of shares and warrants will allow us to meet our goals" and "Use of Proceeds" and "Plan of Distribution".